 There is a large disparity between communities when it comes to overall median household income.
-In 2019, Franklin was almost \$30,000 lower than the state average in median household income.
-All Western Tidewater localities were under the state average for median household income (Isle of Wight County has almost caught up with the state average).
+In 2021, the City of Franklin was over \$34,000 lower than the state average in median household income.
+All Western Tidewater localities were under the state average for median household income, with the exception of Isle of Wight.
+The City of Suffolk has almost reached the state average.